 A great thing about DEGIRO is that it is straightforward to use.
-I never had any issue trading on either the web application or the mobile application.
-It is important if you are starting investing.
+I never had any issue trading on the web or mobile applications.
+It is essential if you are starting to invest.
 You do not want a significant barrier to invest in.

-Another good advantage is that they offer both a mobile and a web interface.
+Another good advantage is that they offer mobile and web interfaces.
 Nowadays, some brokers only offer one of these.
 I much prefer trading on my computer than on my phone.
 But it is great to be able to access my stocks from my phone as well.